imkdir/QuoteApp/Codex-implementation-brief.md

 * handle playback session context
 * receive learner attempt
 * prepare or request analysis result

+Additional hard rules:

 * tutor speech must be produced as real audio from the backend tutor path
 * the tutor should speak only the exact selected quote text
 * transcript or timing data may be sent as companion metadata, but audio is the primary playback output
 * do not rely on OS-level shell TTS or local iOS TTS as the main tutor voice path
+* do not use transcript/data-channel text as a substitute for tutor speech

 ### Backend task 7 — Analysis result shaping